Onboarding & Orientation

 How do I get involved on campus?

 We have many student organizations and events on campus you can get involved with.
-You can check out our campus calendar for events happening around campus, or you can watch your email for communications from Suzette Smith, Deb Evalds or our deans, Dr. Arnaldo Diaz-Vazquez, Dr. Lisa Gardner, Dr. Natalie Lundsteen, Dr. Nancy Street, Dr. Stuart Ravnik, or Dr. Chris Weirich.
+You can check out our campus calendar for events happening around campus, or you can watch your email for communications from Suzette Smith, Deb Evalds or our deans, Dr. Arnaldo Diaz-Vazquez, Dr. Lisa Gardner, Dr. Natalie Lundsteen, Dr. Nancy Street or Dr. Stuart Ravnik.

 Is there a gym on campus?